-- Personal statement describing the applicant’s current academic and professional status and goals, with explanation of how the grant award will advance those goals.
-Please describe your need for funding, including all sources of income and number of children under your care.
+- Personal statement providing context for your childcare responsibilities.
+Describe your need for funding, including all sources of income and number of children under your care.
 Personal statements should be persuasive in nature and limited to 1-page in length.

 - STARS report, demonstrating good academic standing.

-- Copy of proof of the dependency relationship (e.g. birth certificate).
+- Copy of proof of the dependency relationship (i.e. birth certificate).

-Applicants must demonstrate a strong justification for how receipt of funds will serve to advance their academic and professional goals.
+Applicants must demonstrate justification for how receipt of funds will serve to advance their academic and professional goals.

-Recipients can expect the award to be paid out in a single lump sum grant in March 2019.
+Recipients can expect the award to be paid out in a single lump sum.

 6. Additional Resources

 The Pregnant Scholar This website helps ensure the success of student parents and seeks to advance women’s representation in STEM fields by providing user-friendly information and resources on Title IX for pregnant students and postdocs, as well as faculty and administrators.
 The site includes a wide range of tools, from introductory videos to in-depth best-practice guides.